emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 ## Intended Learning Outcomes {#ilo-intro}

-* Install R and RStudio
+By the end of this chapter you should be able to:

 * Be able to install add-on packages
 * Be able to get help for packages and functions
 * Be able to create objects by writing and running code in the console

-Please note that if you're completely new to R, we don't expect you to fully understand everything in this chapter.
-Almost all of the concepts will be further explained in the workshop and you will feel more comfortable with them with continued practice.
-However, the first workshop session in particular will run much smoother if you have some familiarity with the basics.
+Please note that if you're completely new to R, you may not fully understand everything in this chapter first time.
+Almost all of the concepts will be further explained again throughout this course and you will feel more comfortable with them with continued practice.
+We would recommend re-reading this chapter towards the end of the course and you will likely understand a lot more.

 Download the [RStudio IDE Cheatsheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/rstudio-ide.pdf).

 ## R and RStudio {#intro-r-rstudio}

-R is a programming language that you will write code in and RStudio is an Integrated Development Environment (<a class='glossary' target='_blank' title='Integrated Development Environment: a program that serves as a text editor, file manager, and provides functions to help you read and write code.
-RStudio is an IDE for R.' href='https://psyteachr.github.io/glossary/i#ide'>IDE</a>) which makes working in  R easier.
-Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
-You could do it, but it would be much harder without things like spell-checking and formatting and you wouldn't be able to use some of the advanced features that Word has developed.
-In a similar way, you can use R without R Studio but we wouldn't recommend it.
-RStudio serves as a text editor, file manager, spreadsheet viewer, and more.
-The key thing to remember is that although you will do all of your work using RStudio for this workshop, you are actually using two pieces of software which means that from time-to-time, both of them may have separate updates.

 ### RStudio {#rstudio_ide}

 When you installed R, that gave your computer the ability to process the R programming language, and also installed an app called "R".
 We will never use that app.
 Instead, we will use [RStudio](http://www.rstudio.com){target="_blank"}.
-RStudio is arranged with four window <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>panes</a>.
+RStudio is arranged with up to four window <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>panes</a>.

+By default, the upper left pane is the **source pane**, where you view, write, and edit code from files and view data tables in a spreadsheet format.
+When you first open RStudio, this pane won't display until we open a document or load in some data - don't worry, we'll get to that soon.

 <div class="figure" style="text-align: center">
 <img src="images/intro/rstudio.png" alt="The RStudio IDE" width="100%" />
 <p class="caption">(\#fig:img-rstudio)The RStudio IDE</p>
 </div>

-By default, the upper left pane is the **source pane**, where you view, write, and edit code from files and view data tables in a spreadsheet format.
-When you first open RStudio, this pane won't display until we open a document or load in some data - don't worry, we'll get to that soon.

 The lower left pane is the **console pane**, where you can type in commands and view output messages.
 You can write code in the console to test it out.
 The code will run and can create objects in the environment, but the code itself won't be saved.
 You need to write your code into a script in the source pane to save it.

 The right panes have several different tabs that show you information about your code.
 The most used tabs in the upper right pane are the **Environment** tab and the **Help** tab.
 The environment tab lists some information about the <a class='glossary' target='_blank' title='A word that identifies and stores the value of some data for later use.' href='https://psyteachr.github.io/glossary/o#object'>objects</a> that you have defined in your code.
 We'll learn more about the Help tab in Section\ \@ref(function-help).

 In the lower right pane, the most used tabs are the **Files** tab for directory structure, the **Plots** tab for plots made in a script, the **Packages** tab for managing add-on packages (see Section\ \@ref(packages)), and the **Viewer** tab to display reports created by your scripts.
-You can change the location of panes and what tabs are shown under **`Preferences > Pane Layout`**.
+You can change the location of panes and what tabs are shown under **`Preferences > Pane Layout`** although if you're new to R, we'd suggest just keeping the defaults for now so that your screen looks like our screen.

 ### Reproducibility {#intro-reproducibility}

 One of the main reasons to learn R is that you can create <a class='glossary' target='_blank' title='The extent to which the findings of a study can be repeated in some other context' href='https://psyteachr.github.io/glossary/r#reproducibility'>reproducible</a> reports.
 This involves writing scripts that transform data, create summaries and visualisations, and embed them in a report in a way that always gives you the same results.

 When you do things reproducibly, others (and future you) can understand and check your work.
 You can also reuse your work more easily.
-For example, if you need to create the same exam board report every semester for student grades, a reproducible report allows you to download the new data and create the report within seconds.
+For example, if you need to run the same set of analyses each year on a new cohort of data, a reproducible report allows you to download the new data and create the report within seconds.
 It might take a little longer to set up the report in the first instance with reproducible methods, but the time it saves you in the long run is invaluable.

 ::: {.try data-latex=""}
 Section\ \@ref(rstudio-settings) shows you how to change two important settings in the global Options to increase reproducibility.
 Your settings should have: